Wellbeing Trends 2022: key themes from our latest report

 From a word that few people had heard of to an everyday part of conversation, furlough has been one of the major topics and sources of debate throughout the coronavirus outbreak.

-Whilst many of us have had our normal work routines turned upside down over the past few months, there’s been a handful of workers who’ve carried on going in.
+Whilst many of us have had our normal work routines turned upside down over the past few months, key workers have carried on going in.

-Even before the outbreak, there was a growing mental health crisis in the UK with one in four adults experiencing mental illness each year at a total cost to the economy of over £105 billion annually according to the Department of Health.
+Even before the outbreak, there was a growing mental health crisis in the UK with one in four adults experiencing mental illness each year.

 Though many businesses are taking steps towards returning to work, remote working is set to remain a key part of how we do business, with 45% of employees saying they’ll work remotely more often in the future according to our latest piece of research.